 When a moving pedestrian enters the truck’s path, Active Brake Assist 5.0 applies input from the radar and camera sensors to warn the driver with visual and audible alerts and applies partial braking.
 If the driver doesn’t take action, full emergency braking brings the truck to a complete stop, provided the pedestrian is in motion.

-On the original Freightliner Cascadia®, Adaptive Cruise Control (ACC) automatically adjusts cruising speed to maintain a safe, continuous following distance of 3.5 seconds from vehicles in its lane ahead.
-With the optional headway switch, following distance can be adjusted between 3.5 and 2.3 seconds.
-ACC decelerates the truck to its preset distance using torque reduction, engine braking and service braking, maintaining a reduced cruising speed and reaccelerating to the set cruising speed when the slower vehicle clears or accelerates.
+On the Freightliner Cascadia®, Adaptive Cruise Control (ACC) to zero adjusts the trucks’ speed to maintain a safe following distance all the way down to zero miles per hour.
+With optional headway control, the ACC system can decelerate the truck to the preset distance of between 3.6 and 2.4 seconds, maintaining a reduced speed and then reaccelerate to the set cruising speed when the slower vehicle clears or accelerates.

 With Detroit Assurance 5.0 on the new Freightliner Cascadia, the optional headway control is now part of the new interactive dash display, enabling following-distance adjustments between 3.6 and 2.4 seconds.
 Tailgate warning, independent of ABA and ACC features, will activate according to a truck’s speed and following distance.
 A visual dash alert will trigger, after 10 continuous seconds of traveling at a speed greater than 45 MPH, following within 2.7 or fewer seconds; at speeds between 25 and 35 MPH, following within 1.8 seconds or less; and at speeds between 35 and 45 MPH, following at a ramp-up distance between 1.8 and 2.7 seconds.
 Once activated, Tailgate Warning will deactivate only at speeds of less than 20 miles per hour and re-activate at speeds greater than 25 miles per hour.
 By remaining in any Tailgate Warning mode for 10 seconds or longer, the event will become reportable via J1939 to the selected telematics system.